 There are shimmers of hope in the Middle East:

-1st to pursue peace; signed Israeli peace treaty
+1st to pursue peace; signed an Israeli Peace Treaty

 Role of the USA

-Effective Counter-messaging does not come from government.
-It comes from other related players in the same sector as the source of the extremism. ie: non-radical Islamists fighting radical Islamists.
+Effective Counter-messaging does not come from the government.
+It comes from other related players in the same sector as the source of the extremism. i.e., non-radical Islamists were fighting radical Islamists.

 Terrorist objectives have moved beyond bombs and 9/11 events.
-Now they want Statehood in the region and opportunity to be legitimate.
+Now they want Statehood in the region an opportunity to be legitimate.

 Muslim Brotherhood - oldest and most well-organized of the Islamist Movement leaders

-The past 4 years have seen a lot of turnover and instability within high government roles
+The past four years have seen a lot of turnover and instability within high government roles

 Egyptian Foreign Policy Circles